Deploy a multi-zone global control plane

 Verify control plane connectivity

-If your global control plane runs on Kubernetes, you’ll need to configure your kumactl
+If your global control plane runs on Kubernetes, you’ll need to configure your kumactl like so:

 # forward traffic from local pc into global control plane in the cluster